gbeltramo/delcechfiltr/README.md

-# Delaunay-Čech filtrations
+# Delaunay-&Ccaron;ech filtrations

 This package provides functions for computing the smallest enclosing ball radius (miniball radius) of sets of three points in two and three dimensions and four points in three dimensions.

-These are used to produce Delaunay-Čech filtrations, which can be used to compute Čech persistence diagrams of points in two and three dimensions.
+These are used to produce Delaunay-&Ccaron;ech filtrations, which can be used to compute &Ccaron;ech persistence diagrams of points in two and three dimensions.

-Wrappers are provided for computing Čech persistence diagrams with
+Wrappers are provided for computing &Ccaron;ech persistence diagrams with
 <a href="http://gudhi.gforge.inria.fr/python/latest/">`gudhi`</a>
 for points in two and three dimensional space.